 - Teeth Polishing – Your teeth will shine and return to their original smoothness.

 - Fluoride Treatments – Fluoride treatments are used to reinforce the enamel of your teeth and may be applied using a gel, foam, or a liquid form.

 - Periodontal Health Evaluation – At each cleaning, we will check for signs of gingivitis or gum disease by measuring the depth of your gum pockets, checking for bleeding sites and assessing bone loss through digital x-rays and/or observation.
 Sometimes we may prescribe an antibiotic for persistent gum infections or bacteria.

 - Oral Hygiene Education – Best practices of teeth brushing and flossing will be evaluated and demonstrated.

-Lastly, based on the severity of your gum problems, we will schedule a follow up appointment for you (within 3-6 months).
+Lastly, based on the severity of your gum problems, we will schedule a follow up dental cleaning appointment for you (within 3-6 months).
 Remember, keeping your dental health requires brushing, flossing, and mouth washes.

 Click PLAY to watch this Dental cleaning Video

 According to American Academy of Periodontology (AAP), almost half of adult Americans experience gum disease also known as periodontal disease.
 If you suffer from this disease a“Regular” dental cleaning may not be enough.
 Therefore we will recommend deep dental cleaning with periodontal therapy known as scaling and root planing.